nerdswords/yet-another-cloudwatch-exporter/README.md

 * Allows exports metrics with CloudWatch timestamps (disabled by default)
 * Static metrics support for all cloudwatch metrics without auto discovery
 * Pull data from multiple AWS accounts using cross-account roles
+* Use get metric data api calls to reduce api calls and costs of exporter
 * Supported services with auto discovery through tags:

   * alb - Application Load Balancer